UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 - navigate into/out-of the page using the depth scrollbar
 - Increase/decrease the thickness of the FOV in the depth dimension

+The **Volume Display** window also gives the user control over the direction of projection for the displayed MIP:
+- Permute X, Y, and Z dimensions; change X or Y to the depth dimension (instead of Z)

+The **Volume Display** window gives the user vector object classification ("Toggling") ability:
+- Vertices
+  - point-and-click individual vertex to swap its true/false (blue/red) status
+  - drag a box around a group of vertices to change all of them to true/false (blue/red)
+- edges
+  - point-and-click individual edge to swap its true/false (blue/red)

+The **Intensity Histogram** window shows the user the distribution of pixel-intensities in the FOV, allowing the user to:
+- set brightness and contrast accordingly.
+- toggle the dispaly mode between "original" and "inverted"

+The **Energy Histogram** window shows the user the distribution of vector-energies in the FOV, allowing the user to set brightness and contrast of these objects accordingly (provided that they have set the "Graded"/"Binary" toggler to "Graded" display of these objects.

 <!--Images 10's:-->